Bulebots/bulebule/docs/source/brain.rst

 <https://github.com/libopencm3/libopencm3-template>`_ from that project.

-We can manually install all those tools and dependencies in our system or we can use Docker, which is a much more convenient approach.
+We can manually install all those tools and dependencies in our system or we can use containers, which is a much more convenient approach.
+Just make sure you have `Podman`_ or `Docker`_ installed in your system.

 #.
 Clone the project including submodules to get `libopencm3`_: